-Jade is an Animal and Veterinary Sciences major with a pre-veterinary concentration, originally from Connecticut.
-She joined the lab in spring 2020 to study leaf silage microbes for her Honors thesis.
-She plans to study abroad at the University of Glasgow during her senior year and attend their veterinary school after her undergraduate degree.
+Jade Chin, Undergraduate Researcher, Animal and Veterinary Sciences, Biology, Jan 2020 – May 2021.
+She joined the lab in spring 2020 to study leaf silage microbes for her Honors thesis, for which she was awarded High Honors.
+She finished her senior year abroad at the University of Glasgow, where she will attend veterinary school after her undergraduate degree.

-“The Potential Use Of Tree Leaf Silage For Livestock Nutrition, Including Willow, Drumstick, Mulberry, And Acacia Species.”, 2021, UMaine Honor’s Thesis, High Honors.
+Chin, J. 2021.
+“The Potential Use Of Tree Leaf Silage For Livestock Nutrition, Including Willow, Drumstick, Mulberry, And Acacia Species.”, University of Maine Honor College.
+719.

-Tindall graduated in May 2018 with a B.S. in Sustainability Science, summa cum laude, from Furman University in Greenville, SC.
-She defended her Master’s of Science in Land Resources and Environmental Sciences with Drs.
-Fabian Menalled and Tim Seipel in July 2021.
-Specifically, her research focused on the response of soil microbial communities to cropping systems and climate change in semiarid agriculture.
+Tindall Ouverson, B.S., Master’s of Science, Land Resources and Environmental Sciences, Montana State University.
+Adviser: Drs.
+Fabian Menalled and Tim Seipel.
+Dec 2018 – Aug 2021.
+Her research focused on the response of soil microbial communities to cropping systems and climate change in semiarid agriculture.
 I mentored Tindall as a graduate committee member in microbial ecology, DNA sequencing, and bioinformatic analysis.